udu-games/Console-Spiffs/README.md

 # Console-Spiffs
-This repository contains the console spiffs files (.wav, .gif).
+This repository contains the console spiff files (.wav, .gif).